Trimmer (electronics)

 A trimmer, or preset, is a miniature adjustable electrical component.
-It is meant to be set correctly when installed in some device, and never seen or adjusted by the device's user.
+It is meant to be set correctly when installed in some device and never seen or adjusted by the device's user.
 Trimmers can be variable resistors (potentiometers), variable capacitors, or trimmable inductors.
-They are common in precision circuitry like A/V components, and may need to be adjusted when the equipment is serviced.
+They are common in precision circuitry like A/V components and may need to be adjusted when the equipment is serviced.
 Trimpots (trimmer potentiometers) are often used to initially calibrate equipment after manufacturing.
 Unlike many other variable controls, trimmers are mounted directly on circuit boards, turned with a small screwdriver and rated for many fewer adjustments over their lifetime.
-Trimmers like trimmable inductors and trimmable capacitors are usually found in superhet radio and television receivers, in the intermediate frequency (IF), oscillator and radio frequency (RF) circuits.
+Trimmers like trimmable inductors and trimmable capacitors are usually found in superheterodyne radio and television receivers, in the intermediate frequency (IF), oscillator and radio frequency (RF) circuits.
 They are adjusted into the right position during the alignment procedure of the receiver.

 General considerations

 Trimmers come in a variety of sizes and levels of precision.
 For example, multi-turn trim potentiometers exist, in which it takes several turns of the adjustment screw to reach the end value.
 This allows for very high degrees of accuracy.
 Often they make use of a worm-gear (rotary track) or a leadscrew (linear track).

 The position on the component of the adjustment often needs to be considered for accessibility after the circuit is assembled.
 Both top- and side-adjust trimmers are available to facilitate this.
 The adjustment of presets is often fixed in place with sealing wax after the adjustment is made to prevent movement by vibration.
 This also serves as an indication if the device has been tampered with.